-THIS A GREEMENT is made as of the day of, 20
+THIS AGREEMENT is made as of the \\\\ day of \\\\\, 20\\\\

-BETWE EEN:
+BETWEEN:

-[insert r name]
+[insert name]

-(the "Le ender")
+(the "Lender")

 AND

-[insert r name]
+[insert name]

-(the "Re egistered Firm", which term shall include all successors and assigns of the Registered Firm)
+(the "Registered Firm", which term shall include all successors and assigns of the Registered Firm)

-(collecti ively, the "Parties")
+(collectively, the "Parties")

-Registra Firm in greement is entered into by the Parties under National Instrument 31-103 Registration Requirements, Exemptions and Ongoing ant Obligations ("NI 31-103") in connection with a loan made on theday of, 20 by the Lender to the Registered the amount of \$(the "Loan") for the purpose of allowing the Registered Firm to carry on its business.
+This Agreement is entered into by the Parties under National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations ("NI 31-103") in connection with a loan made on the \\\\day of \\\\\, 20\\ by the Lender to the Registered Firm in the amount of \$ \\\\\(the "Loan") for the purpose of allowing the Registered Firm to carry on its business.

+For good and valuable consideration, the Parties agree as follows:

 1. Subordination

-The rep payment of the loan and all amounts owed thereunder are subordinate to the claims of the other creditors of the Registered Firm.
+The repayment of the loan and all amounts owed thereunder are subordinate to the claims of the other creditors of the Registered Firm.

 2. Dissolution, winding-up, liquidation, insolvency or bankruptcy of the Registered Firm

-In the e event of the dissolution, winding-up, liquidation, insolvency or bankruptcy of the Registered Firm:
+In the event of the dissolution, winding-up, liquidation, insolvency or bankruptcy of the Registered Firm:

-(a) the creditors of the Registered Firm shall be paid their existing claims in full in priority to the claims of the Lender;

-the Lender shall not be entitled to make any claim upon any property belonging or having belonged to the Registered Firm, ag asserting the right to receive any payment in respect to the Loan before the existing claims of the other creditors of the ered Firm have been settled.
+- (a) the creditors of the Registered Firm shall be paid their existing claims in full in priority to the claims of the Lender; - (b) the Lender shall not be entitled to make any claim upon any property belonging or having belonged to the Registered Firm, including asserting the right to receive any payment in respect to the Loan, before the existing claims of the other creditors of the Registered Firm have been settled.

 3. Terms and conditions of the Loan

 During the term of this Agreement:

-(a) deficier interest can be paid at the agreed upon rate and time, provided that the payment of such interest does not result in a capital acy under NI 31-103;
+- (a) interest can be paid at the agreed upon rate and time, provided that the payment of such interest does not result in a capital deficiency under NI 31-103; - (b) any loan or advance or posting of security for a loan or advance by the Registered Firm to the Lender, shall be deemed to be a payment on account of the Loan.